 For centuries, crossing the Mascarat gorge (el desfiladero de Mascarat) was a bit of a nightmare for anyone trying to travel along the coast.
 The canyon was steep and narrow, and worse, it flooded in stormy weather.

 It was also a tempting target for highwaymen (los bandoleros) who preyed on travellers and became a real pest in the 18th and 19th centuries.
-So much so that el Mascarat is named after these masked bandits (los enmascarados in Spanish).
+So much so that the pass of el Mascarat is named after these masked bandits (los enmascarados in Spanish).

 So much for the history – now for the scenery.
 You can walk up into the gorge from the village of Mascarat and it’s a short, but spectacular hike.
 The canyon created by the Barranc Salat takes you right underneath the three bridges arching a couple of hundred feet above your head.